-There appear to be three "big picture" perspectives a theoretician might take regarding 1096 these results and what we ask a theory to do.
-First, one might adopt the view that at our 1097 current level of knowledge, theoreticians need concern themselves only with explaining the 1098 behavior of the majority.
-From that perspective, these results do not rule out transitive 1099 models as representations of majority behavior.
-Second, one might view a systematic 14% 1100 intransitive behavior as the tip of an iceberg that would be perilous to ignore.
-From that 1101 perspective, the challenge is to reveal the entire iceberg by developing a theory that can 1102 account not only for the observed incidence of transitive and intransitive cycles in special 1103 studies like this one, but that also explains other major phenomena of risky decision making.
-1104 Third, from the perspective of one who desires to explain even more detail in the data, 1105 the challenge is to explain differences among individuals and why individuals change their 1106 behavior between sessions within an experiment.
-One might seek a single decision model, 1107 more accurate than ADM and more specific than MARTER or TE models, in which all of 1108 the behavior can be described.
-Alternatively, the goal might be to find a stochastic decision 1109 rule that determines which tools from a toolbox will be used on each trial to reproduce not 1110 only past results but also predict results of new experiments.
-1111
+There appear to be three "big picture" perspectives a theoretician might take regarding these 1163 results and what we ask a theory to do.
+First, one might adopt the view that at our current 1164 level of knowledge, theoreticians need concern themselves only with explaining the behavior 1165 of the majority.
+From that perspective, these results do not rule out transitive models as 1166 representations of majority behavior.
+Second, one might view a systematic 14% intransitive 1167 behavior as the tip of an iceberg that could be perilous to ignore.
+From that perspective, 1168 the challenge is to reveal the entire iceberg by developing a theory that can account not 1169 only for the observed incidence of transitive and intransitive cycles in special studies like this 1170 one, but that also explains other major phenomena of risky decision making.
+Third, from 1171 the perspective of one who desires to explain even more detail in the data, the challenge is 1172 to explain differences among individuals and why individuals change their behavior between 1173 sessions within an experiment.
+One might seek a decision model that is more accurate than 1174 ADM and more specific than MARTER or TE models, in which all of the behavior can be 1175 described.
+1176